Senior - H&S Generalist Job Family

 - You will be regularly preparing and presenting organisational H&S performance reports and technical documentation and may be attending senior management meetings to deliver and discuss the contents of those reports.

-For information about accreditation and professional membership you can explore the resources below:
+Looking to gain professional accreditation or membership you can explore the links and resources below:

 - Health and Safety Association of New Zealand (HASANZ): https://www.hasanz.org.nz/(external link)